 Prince Georges County Public Schools (PGCPS) will pay your tuition.
 If you are a part of the Free and Reduced Meals (FARMs) program PGCPS will also cover your fees and will purchase your textbooks.
 Fees are to be paid once registration has be completed.
-Please note that all account payments can be made by accessing Bulldog Connection.
+Please note that all account payments can be made by accessing the Self Service portal in Bulldog Connection.